YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Repeated trauma deserves more concern than one light accidental touch.
 Brushing the area once is not the same as scratching, picking, or rubbing the same point again and again.
 If anxiety makes you keep checking the grafts, you can create more irritation than the first wash created.

-Can I judge density at day 7, day 10, or day 15?
+Density cannot be judged at day 7, day 10, or day 15

 At this stage, I can sometimes judge whether the design looks sensible, whether the hairline shape is too low or too sharp, whether the distribution seems very uneven, or whether the skin looks unhealthy.
 I cannot judge how many follicles will grow from a mirror photo after the first wash.